ordina-jworks/ordina-jworks.github.io/_posts/2020-09-30-ghelamco-alert.md

 ##### Metrics
 On this tab we can see the status of the RPI backend as a graph.
-Remember the Metrics we talked about above?
+Remember the Metrics we talked about before?
-Via the "/metrics" API endpoint we invoke a lambda function which fetches this dynamic graph and sends it back to our frontend to be displayed.
+Via the "/metrics" API endpoint we invoke a lambda function that fetches this dynamic graph and sends it back to our frontend as a base64 encoded stream of byte data.
-On this graph we can easily see if the RPI is still connected to the internet.
+We can then render this data as an image in our frontend web application.
+By adding this graph in our web application users of the application can see that the RPI backend device is up and running and functioning well without ever having to access our AWS account itself, pretty cool huh?

+##### Distributed application flow
+These update and create actions that we built in our frontend are great examples to demonstrate how our distributed application works from a to z.
+I will walk you through the full cycle for the **snooze alert** action:

+1. We click snooze alert in the frontend web application
+2. This calls our [AWS API](https://aws.amazon.com/api-gateway/) endpoint "/alert/snooze".
+3. This call is authorized by the userpool JWT token and identitypool temporary AWS credential.
+4. This api gateway endpoint invokes a [AWS Lambda function](https://aws.amazon.com/lambda/) which creates a job and job document in AWS iot for the RPI.
+It also inserts a row into a second dynamoDB table (ghela-jobs) to register the job we created on the frontend.
+5. The job get's send to the RPI and processed by our backend application,  thus snoozing the alert in the H2 database.
+6. The RPI synchronizes his H2 database with the event dynamoDB table.

+The same workflow applies for updating an alert or creating a custom game.
+The only difference would be that we would:
+* Call a different endpoint on our api gateway: "/event" or "/alert".
+* The job document that we create in our lambda function to send with our job creation request will be different.

 #### CICD pipeline Frontend

 Since CICD pipelines were completely new to me when starting this project, Bas created the pipeline for our RPI-backend.
 For the frontend CICD pipeline he wanted me to create it.
-Even though he still helped me, he let me think about how this pipeline would run, what steps we needed and had me create the azure-pipelines.yml .
+Even though he still helped me, he let me think about how this pipeline would run, what steps we needed and had me create the azure-pipelines.yml.

-The process goes like this:
+Our frontend pipeline looks like this:

-1. We build our pipeline on a linux machine
+1. Run our pipeline on a linux machine
-2. Fetch our aws-exports.js from our parameterStore on [AWS SSM](), and replace it in our angular project.
+2. Fetch the needed configuration file from AWS SSM parameter store and save it locally.
-3. Then we have some steps to build our project like installing dependencies & building our app for production.
-4. We empty our S3 bucket where our webapp gets saved
+In this case we download an entire aws-exports.js file SSM and inject this in the final build of our application.
+This file contains all the endpoints for wiring our frontend application to our production backend.
+3. Install npm dependencies and trigger a npm build command to build our web application.
+Once the build is done we inject the aws-exports.js file from the previous step into it.
+4. Empty the S3 bucket we are using for hosting
-5. Upload the newly compiled webapp to this S3 bucket
+5. Upload the newly compiled web application to this S3 bucket
-6. As a last step we invalidate [AWS Cloudfront](https://docs.aws.amazon.com/AmazonCloudFront/latest/DeveloperGuide/Introduction.html) cache, to make sure our website gets updated in every datacenter, everywhere in the world.
+6. Invalidate the [AWS Cloudfront](https://docs.aws.amazon.com/AmazonCloudFront/latest/DeveloperGuide/Introduction.html) cache to make sure our application gets updated on each AWS edge location.
 If we don't do this, our old version could be cached for up to 24h!

 <div style="text-align: center;">
   <img alt="Ghelamco-alert frontend pipeline" src="/img/2020-09-25-ghelamco-alert/azure-frontpipe.PNG" width="auto" height="auto" target="_blank" class="image fit">